locationtech/udig-platform/docs/user/en/Teradata page.rst

 .. note::
    Teradata database support is not enabled by default and requires the Teradata extension to be installed prior to use.
-Please see the :doc:`Teradata` page for more details.
+Please see the :doc:`/concepts/Teradata` page for more details.

 Connecting to a Teradata database
 ---------------------------------